Skip to content

 • Consider saving kissing for marriage

-Where in the bible does it say sex before marriage is wrong?
+Where in the Bible does it say sex before marriage is wrong?

 There are many, but I will pass along three prominent ones: